khaledbenmachiche/tsp-solver/README.md

-Below is the Markdown file content you provided, formatted as a proper Markdown file.
-I've cleaned it up slightly for consistency and clarity while preserving all the original content and structure.
-You can copy this directly into a `.md` file (e.g., `README.md`).

 # Travelling Salesman Problem Visualizer

 This project is a web-based visualizer for solving the **Travelling Salesman Problem (TSP)** using three classic approaches: